endless-stars/endless-stars/README.md

 Although Endless Stars is a Scratch project, it's not on Scratch yet.
 To work on Endless Stars, do this:

-- Create a GitHub account (if you don't already have one)
 - Click on the green "<> Code" button at the top of this page
 - Click "Download ZIP"
 - Choose where to save the ZIP file on your computer